dominickbrasileiro/handy-customers/requirements/update-customer.md

-# Create Customer
+# Update Customer

 > ## Success cases

 1. ✅ User sends a **PATCH** request to route **/customers/{customer_id}**
 2. ✅ User sends in the **Body**: { name?, phone_number?, birth_date?, active? }
-3. ✅ Server updates an active customer in the database
+3. ✅ Server updates a customer in the database
 4. ✅ Returns **200** with the customer info

 > ## Exceptions